loshine/loshine.github.io/themes/maupassant/README.md

 highlight:
   enable: true
   auto_detect: true
-  line_number: false
+  line_number: true
   tab_replace:
 ```

 #### Languages
-Six languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), German (de-DE), Korean (kr-KR) and Spanish (es-ES).
+Seven languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en), French (fr-FR), German (de-DE), Korean (ko) and Spanish (es-ES).
 Contributions of translating to other languages will be highly appreciated.

 ## Solutions
 - Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.